 Throughout the course, students develop their presentation skills and techniques and strengthen their skills for group tasks presented in the classroom.

 Students studying for the Mini MBA participate in face-to-face sessions with industry experts as well as our teaching staff.
-Workshops are also part of the course, which are led by Ashridge faculty.

 The Mini MBA is designed to complement A Level Economics and Business Studies courses.